Mikkomario/Utopia-Coder/Vault-Coder/README.md

 - `"has_combos"` / `"generic_access"` / `"tree_inheritance": Boolean (optional)` - Determines whether a more generic
   access point (**ManyXAccessLike**) will be written for this class
   - If omitted or `null`, a more generic access point will be written if this declaration includes any combo classes
+  - Note: Alternatively, you can specify `"has_many_combos": true`, which will set this value to true and also generate more generic combo traits.
 - `"description_link"` / `"desc_link": String (optional)` - Specifies the name of
   the property in a description link table that refers to this class (e.g. `"testClassId"`)
   - Please note that if you specify this value, localized description support is added for this class